aframevr/aframe/docs/guides/building-a-basic-scene.md

 understanding of HTML.
 We will learn how to:

 - Add 3D entities (i.e., objects) with [primitives][primitives]
-- Transform to transform entities in 3D space with position, rotation, scale
+- Transform entities in 3D space with position, rotation, scale
 - Add an environment
 - Add textures
 - Add basic interactivity using animations and events